yezyilomo/state-pool/README.md

 }
 ```

-Here updateUser is a higher order function which accepts another function for updating user as an argument(this another functions takes user(old state) as the argument).
-So to update any value on user you can do
+Here `updateUser` is a higher order function which accepts another function for updating user as an argument(this another functions takes user(old state) as the argument).
+So to update any value on user you could do

 ```js
 updateUser(function(user){